damiankloip/damiankloip.github.io/_posts/2016-02-10-git-branch-delete.markdown

 #! /usr/bin/env ruby

 # Ruby wrapper script to filter git branches by prefix, provide a confirmation
 # prompt, then delete those branches.
-Without a confirmation prompt you can easily
+Without confirmation prompt you can easily
 # do something like `git branch -D (git branch | egrep "^\s+core-" | tr -d ' ')`
 # or `(git branch | egrep "^\s+core-") | xargs git branch -D`.
 This could be
 # done with a bash script, but Ruby is pleasant to use.

 prefix = ARGV.first
+remote = ARGV[1]

 raise 'No prefix specified' if prefix.nil?